Wax thermostatic element: Automotive thermostats

-Engines which require a tighter control of temperature, as they are sensitive to "Thermal shock" caused by surges of coolant, may use a "constant inlet temperature" system.
-In this arrangement the inlet cooling to the engine is controlled by double-valve thermostat which mixes a re-circulating sensing flow with the radiator cooling flow.
+Engines which require a tighter control of temperature, as they are sensitive to thermal shock caused by surges of coolant, may use a constant-inlet-temperature system.
+In this arrangement the inlet cooling to the engine is controlled by a double-valve thermostat which mixes a re-circulating sensing flow with the radiator cooling flow.
 These employ a single capsule, but have two valve discs.
 Thus a very compact, and simple but effective, control function is achieved.

 The double-valve thermostat may also regulate the flow of coolant to the carburettor: as long as the temperature of the coolant is relative low, the carburettor will be warmed up, so further speeding up the warming up of the engine.

 The wax used within the thermostat is specially manufactured for the purpose.
 Unlike a standard paraffin wax, which has a relatively wide range of carbon chain lengths, a wax used in the thermostat application has a very narrow range of carbon molecule chains.
 The extent of the chains is usually determined by the melting characteristics demanded by the specific end application.
 To manufacture a product in this manner requires very precise levels of distillation.